 Faculty leader plans program: With experience and contacts in the host country(ies), the faculty leader can plan the program activities, including housing and transportation.
 Program costs for students are most affordable with this model.

 Program organized on site by a third party program provider: There are reputable organizations, commonly called "program providers," that can help with program planning.
 Study Abroad works with program providers and they can reserve housing, transportation, schedule guest lecturers, field trips, etc. These program providers charge a fee that will be built into the students' program fee and will raise the program cost.

 On-site coordinator hired to assist with planning in-country: Faculty who have reliable contacts abroad who can assist with program planning may request approval from Study Abroad to work with the contacts.

 It is strongly encouraged that a potential faculty leader begins planning and working with Study Abroad 18 months prior to the start of the program. (ex.
 June Program, begin planning and meeting with Study Abroad in January of the previous year).

 18 Months prior: meet with the director of study abroad and faculty-led programs coordinator to discuss the program.

 - Obtain initial support from the chair and dean to develop a new program.

-- For undergraduate courses you are encouraged to request the university Program IV-B approval to offer students an additional option to fulfill graduation requirements.
-UP IV B approval may be requested from the General Education Subcommittee.
-Instructions to request UP IV B approval can be obtained from the
+- For undergraduate courses faculty leaders are strongly encouraged to request University Program IV-B approval for the course.
+Students look for courses that fulfill graduation requirements and UP-IV-B approval will be of interest to them.
+Instructions to request UP IV B approval from the Geneal Education Committee can be obtained from the

 Academic Senate Office.